-Section 4: Strengths, Weaknesses, Opportunities and Threats (SWOT) Analysis
+Section 4: Strengths, Weaknesses, Opportunities and Threats (SWOT) Analysis (June 2020)

-Each year at the business planning review day staff and committee work together to undertake a review of the Associations SWOT analysis, incorporating a Political, Economic, Social and Technological (PEST) analysis of our operating environment.

-The Association determines its SWOT as below and in the following table.
+Each year as part of the business planning review process staff and committee work undertake a review of the Associations SWOT analysis, incorporating a Political, Economic, Social and Technological (PEST) analysis of our operating environment.
+The Association has determined its current SWOT as below and in the following table.